silky/silky.github.com/src/posts/scirate-maintainership.md

 variety of ways, print them out and hang them up in my house; send them to myself on a mailing list that I created just for that purpose, or a public subreddit where I would post the papers I wanted to read, so I wouldn't forget about them.
-Evidentally, the "bookmarking" feature in the browser wasn't one I found particularly useful.
+Evidently, the "bookmarking" feature in the browser wasn't one I found particularly useful.

 Eventually, I discovered [JabRef](https://www.jabref.org/), which I used for several years.
 I stored all the papers that I was interested in (at the time, quantum computing), and learned all about bibliography management.
-I even stored all the PDFs, and the metadata from the JabRef system, in git, horribly offending bitbuckets storage limits by having a repository ~10gb in size (I think it doesn't clone successfully anymore; it's been several years since I tried.)
+I even stored all the PDFs, and the metadata from the JabRef system, in git, horribly offending bitbuckets storage limits by having a repository ~10GB in size (I think it doesn't clone successfully anymore; it's been several years since I tried.)